Baseball card: 1995–current

 Starting in 1997 with Upper Deck, companies began inserting cards with swatches of uniforms and pieces of game-used baseball equipment as part of a plan to generate interest.
 Card companies obtained all manner of memorabilia, from uniform jerseys and pants, to bats, gloves, caps, and even bases and defunct stadium seats to feed this new hobby demand.
 It is also in 1997 that the first "one-of-one" cards were released by Fleer, beginning with the 1997 Flair Showcase "Masterpieces" (the Ultra set would begin to include purple 1-of-1 masterpieces the following year).
 Both kinds of inserts remain popular staples in the hobby today.

 The process and cost of multi-tiered printings, monthly set issues, licensing fees, and player-spokesman contracts made for a difficult market.
 Pinnacle Brands folded after 1998.
 Pacific, which acquired full licensing in 1994, ceased production in 2001.
 In 2005, Fleer went bankrupt and was bought out by Upper Deck, and Donruss lost the MLB license in 2006 (they also did not produce baseball cards in 1999 and 2000).
 At that time, the MLBPA limited the number of companies that would produce baseball cards to offset the glut in product, and to consolidate the market.
 As a result of the measure that included revoking the MLB/MLBPA production licenses from Donruss, only two companies remained; Topps and Upper Deck.

 Topps and Upper Deck are the only two companies that retained production licenses for baseball cards of major league players.
 In a move to expand their market influence, Upper Deck purchased the Fleer brand and the remnants of its production inventory.
 After purchasing Fleer, Upper Deck took over production of the remaining products that were slated to be released.
 Upper Deck continues to issue products with the Fleer name, while Topps continues to release Bowman and Bazooka card products.
 Topps is also the only company that continues to produce pre-collated factory sets of cards.

 Card companies are trying to maintain a sizable hobby base in a variety of ways.
 Especially prominent is a focus on transitioning the cards to an online market.
-Both Topps and Upper Deck have issued cards that require online registration, while Topps has targeted the investment-minded collector with its eTopps offering of cards that are maintained and traded at its website.
+Both Topps and Upper Deck have issued cards that require online registration, while Topps has targeted the investment-minded collector with its eTopps offering of digital cards that are maintained and traded at its website.
 Also, since the late 1990s, hobby retail shops and trade-show dealers found their customer base declining, with their buyers now having access to more items and better prices on the Internet.
 As more collectors and dealers purchased computers and began trusting the Internet as a "safe" venue to buy and sell, the transformation from the traditional retail shops and shows to Internet transactions changed the nature of the hobby.